Ōtaki, New Zealand: Infrastructure and services

 Both State Highway 1 and the North Island Main Trunk railway passes through the town, connecting it with Paraparaumu and Wellington to the south and Levin, Palmerston North and ultimately Auckland in the north.
 The Peka Peka to Ōtaki section of the Kāpiti Expressway opened in December 2022, allowing State Highway 1 through traffic to bypass the town.
 Prior to the expressway opening, the highway through the town and especially the roundabout with Mill Road were a traffic bottleneck; at holiday periods, Wellington-bound traffic could queue for up to 4 km north of the roundabout.

 The historic Ōtaki railway station was opened in 1886 and is currently served by the Capital Connection train on a weekday basis.
+Upgrade work is underway and from 2029, new battery-electric trains will run multiple daily service from Ōtaki to Wellington.

 Located south of the Otaki river (on Otaki Gorge Road) is the Otaki Aerodrome (NZOT) which consists of a single grass runway (16/34) of approximately 800 metres in length and has minimal facilities.

 Electra operates the electricity distribution network in Ōtaki.
 The town is normally supplied from Transpower's national grid at its Paraparaumu substation, but can be switched to be supplied from the Mangahao substation near Shannon.

 The town's fresh water supply is drawn from three groundwater bores.